HugoLnx/sensen-setup/README.md

 2. At the topbar menu execute: `Tools > Sensen > Import Packages Batch`
 3. Press "CTRL + R" (Refresh Assets)
 4. Move the files related to assets to `/Assets/Vendor` (this folder is in `.gitignore`)

+### Manifest filtering
+Depending on the project (2d, 3d, mobile, desktop) you'll probably need a different set of dependencies.
+For that reason, all commands that pushed the manifest can receive one of the following options:
+* `--2d`: Forces it to add 2D dependencies and exclude 3D-only dependencies
+* `--3d`: Forces it to add 3D dependencies and exclude 2D-only dependencies
+* `--mobile`: Forces it to add mobile-only dependencies
+* `--desktop`: Forces it to exclude mobile-only dependencies
+* `--slim`: Removes dependencies that usually won't be used in prototypes and gamejam projects. (eg. localization, analytics, testing, profilling tools, etc)

+_PS.: If you don't pass any options explicitly the script will try to guess based on the project's dependencies._

 ## VS Code extra config
 ### Suggested Extensions